 This module aims to provide you with an introduction to the design, development, and testing of large scale software systems.
 The material covered includes introductory programming (in a language such as Java), program testing (using JUnit testing techniques), systems modelling (using unified modelling language- UML), graphical user interface (GUI) development, and rapid prototyping techniques.

-This module is studio based and takes a very practical approach to the work covered.
-You’ll be offered the opportunity to produce a prototype related to your chosen study path.
-Through this project based approach you’ll be introduced to the concepts and principles of programming/scripting using an object-based language.
-You'll be required to plan, design, implement, test and deploy solutions in response to a requirement specification.
-Ultimately you’re expected to produce a useful software product, whether it is a game, entertainment feature or business or media product.
+This module is studio based and takes a practical approach to the knowledge and skills covered.
+You will have opportunities to produce and evaluate a software prototype related to your chosen study path.
+Through this practice based approach you will be introduced to the concepts and principles of programming/scripting in different development environments.
+You will be required to plan, design, implement, test and deploy solutions in response to a requirement specification.
+Ultimately you are expected to produce a useful software product, whether it is a game, entertainment feature or business or media product.
 Throughout this module you’ll be supported in acquiring sound development and problem solving skills and be expected to assemble a portfolio of work.

 Computational Mathematics 1

 This module covers the mathematical foundations required for scientific computing.
 You’ll be introduced to fundamental concepts in algebra and be supported in developing an understanding of both analytical and numerical methods for solving equations in one variable.
 You'll also be introduced to error analysis and proof.

 In this module you’ll be supported in expanding your programming skills to cover a range of standard data structures (e.g. lists, trees and graphs; shared variables, semaphores and monitors) and algorithms (e.g. searching, sorting and traversals; Dekker's algorithm and bounded buffer algorithms) for both sequential and concurrent systems.
 You’ll also study how to analyse systems in order to determine their correctness and safety, and to calculate their efficiency.